Wyox/laravel-gitlab-reporter/README.md

 A file called gitlab-report.php will be created there and you can change settings there.
 A couple of exceptions have been added by default

-# Redacting fields in reports
+# Hiding fields in reports

 In some cases you don't want reports to contain passwords of your clients.
 You can extend or replace values in the configuration file to include more fields that shouldn't show up in a report.
-All these fields will be replaced with [redacted].
-Fields that are filled with null will also be replaced with [redacted]
+All these fields will be replaced with [hidden].
+Fields that are filled with null will also be replaced with [hidden]